Brain-Defrost/Brain-Defrost_BE/README.md

 - [Contributors](#contributors)

 ## Summary
 This API-only Rails app manages game, player, and stat data for Brain Defrost.
 Trivia questions for a game are received from an external API via a POST request to this [repository](https://github.com/Brain-Defrost/Brain-Defrost_BE-Questions).
 The questions are processed as plain old ruby objects (POROs), stored with Redis caching before being attached to a trivia game and sent to the frontend, and available through all game endpoints.
+Multiplayer funcionality was implemented using ActionCable for WebSockets.

 ### Game Overview
 Brain Defrost is a web application designed to help people become more connected and engaged virtually via a trivia game.
 Generative AI is used to create custom trivia questions based on the topic and desired question count provided.